 - Dental-specific directories: ADA Find-a-Dentist, your state dental association

-AI search visibility for dental practices
+AI visibility for dental practices: Google, Bing, Copilot, and Perplexity

-How AI engines select dental sources
+How AI engines choose dental content to cite

-AI models favor content that is:
+AI engines favor content that is:

 What to do now